 Assessment of alternative electronic survey platforms on data quality in health research

 Advances in technology have increased the way in which questionnaire data can be collected.
 In particular, the rise of the internet and considerable market penetration of tablet computers and ‘smart’ phones has increased the ease by which data can be collected and potentially the ease with which surveys can be completed by respondents.
 However, when online forms are used to replicate paper based measures it is essential electronic versions are read and understood in the same way as the original ‘parent’ document.
 Recommendations have been made to ensure that electronic forms retain their ‘readability’ and meaning in the electronic context.
 However, what is less clear is whether different methods of collecting data electronically can have an influence on responses, data quality, and completeness.
-Thus, electronic data capture systems typically are built on the assumption that responses will not be influenced whether they are competed on a smart phone, tablet or PC/laptop.
+Thus, electronic data capture systems typically are built on the assumption that responses will not be influenced whether they are completed on a smart phone, tablet or PC/laptop.
 However, there is little evidence to support this assumption in the health context.
 The purpose of this thesis is to evaluate different methods of data collection and to determine if device type can influence data quality.

 A structured review will be undertaken to collate available evidence on the impact of electronic data capture systems and their potential impact on responses.
 This review will not, at least in the first instance, be limited to health surveys.
 A preliminary scoping review suggests there is limited empirical evidence in this area.
 Any substantive findings from the review will influence subsequent analyses of which preliminary ones are detailed in outline below.